Ytrisilium/MYSQL-Schema-Seed-Data-Task-With-Errors/README.md

 # MYSQL-Schema-Seed-Data-Task

 ## 📌 Description
 This project is a sample SQL schema for an e-commerce system built for training purposes.
-It includes users, products, carts, and orders with proper constraints and indexing for performance.
+It includes users, products, carts, and orders.

 ---